JavaTMP/JavaTMP/docs/pages/javatmp-user-starter-project-version.md

 ```

 ## Installation and Deploying
-### Preparing Netbeans 8.2 Project
+### Preparing Maven Project

-The `JavaTMP-User-Starter` project is a Netbeans IDE 8.2 project, so you can directly import and open it there for
+The `JavaTMP-User-Starter` project is a standard Apache Maven project structure, so you can directly import and open it
-compilation and deploying
+in any Java IDE support Maven for compilation and deploying

 ### Preparing Oracle Mysql Database Management System